scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 Enhancements: Annotations
 -------------------------

 The drawing tools allow glyphs to be created graphically, which is an essential first step in designing a simulation.
 The next step is then typically to associate specific values with each such glyph, so that the user can declare boundary conditions, parameter values, or other associated labels or quantities to control the simulation.
-Examples of how to do this are provided in EarthSim as "annotators", which show an editable table alongside the plot that has drawing tools, allowing users to input text or numerical values to associate with each glyph.
+Examples of how to do this are provided in EarthSim as "annotators", which show an editable table alongside the plot that has drawing tools (See Figure :ref:`annotationtools`), allowing users to input text or numerical values to associate with each glyph.
 The table and plots are interlinked, so that editing either one will update the other, making it simple to edit data however is most convenient.

 .. figure:: images/annotation_tools.png